thughost2/AltGD-STGGM/README.md

 # AltGD-STGGM
-Fast Algorithm for Sparse Tensor-variate Gaussian Graphical Models via Alternating Gradient Descent
+This repository contains Matlab code for fast nonconvex algorithm for inductive matrix completion in the paper: Fast Algorithm for Sparse Tensor-variate Gaussian Graphical Models via Alternating Gradient Descent